sylvainbx/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 with IP addresses.
 Currently, two major standards are used for IP addresses: version four and version six.
-These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible values, which is where enumeration gets its name.
+These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible variants, which is where enumeration gets its name.
 -->

 Imaginons une situation que nous voudrions exprimer avec du code et regardons